 More stunned expressions.
 More empty gazes.
 More vague gestures.

-You try another tactic, you will find the brightest person in the office and ask if they know who Bob is.
+You try another tactic.
+You will find the most capable person in the office and ask if they know who Bob is.
 It’s not long until you find him.
 He sits in a small, quiet cube against the back wall.
 There are several frightened and confused people forming a line to his desk.
-You join them – but he motions for you forward.
+You join them – but he motions you forward.

 “You are looking for Bob, right?”